- Teaches students:

 - January 2015

 I am passionate about sharing table tennis with seniors, knowing the benefits it offers.
 I have experienced watching players elevate their life through it.
 I want to help bring that to as many seniors and others as possible.
 I do not stress competition, as much as fun and steady rallying.
+I also incorporate a ball serving machine for more consistent practice sessions with varied spin applications.

 SC LIVING, SC LIVING HEADLINES